carpentries-incubator/twitter-with-twarc/_episodes/01-introduction.md

 # Learning to Speak Twitter

-Twitter is a social media platform where users post short messages, pictures, news stories, and other content to be viewed by others.
+Twitter is a social media platform where users post short messages, pictures, news stories, and other content referred to as "tweets", to be viewed by others.
 It allows people from all over the world to interact with each other almost instantaneously.

 <img src="../fig/twitter.png" alt="Twitter Explore Page" width = "600" height = "700"/>